lucapalamenti/GeographyApp/README.md

 - Hit ESC to cancel delete map
 - rework how user interaction works for creating a map
 - Add "region_type" attribute to mapRegion
+- Ability to add "disabled/greyed out" regions to a map

 ### Bugs Fixed
 - When hovering over a county in create mode only that polygon is shaded